Welcome to today's edition of the Rush 24-7 podcast.

 I had this program, I had this show yesterday, the story yesterday, with the photos.

-I had the three perps and I had a picture of the victim, and I purposely did not say one word about it.
+I had the three perps and I had a picture of the victim.

 I was conducting my own personal study to find out how long it would take the mainstream media to get to a story like this that happened in Oklahoma, where the victim is white and two of the perpetrators are black.

-I wanted to see how long it would take them to get there, and then how they treated it when they did get there.
+I wanted to see how long it would take them to get there and then how they treated it when they did get there.

-And it took them 24 hours from when I f I first saw this on a web page, newspaper web page, I printed it out, I had it here in the stack of stuff yesterday.
+And it took them 24 hours from when I first saw this on a webpage, newspaper webpage.

-I purposely didn't do it, because I wanted to see, and it took them 24 hours to get to this to discover it, and to start reporting about it.
+I purposely didn't do it because I wanted to see, and it took them 24 hours to get to this, to discover it, and to start reporting about it.

 And they are reporting it and letting it go.